espruino/EspruinoDocs/tutorials/Web IDE.md

 ### Online

-The easiest way to use the Web IDE is [straight from the Web Browser](https://www.espruino.com/ide)
+The easiest and recommended way to use the Web IDE is [straight from the Web Browser](https://www.espruino.com/ide)

 You'll need an up to date version of [Chrome](https://www.google.com/chrome/), Edge or Opera to get access to Web Bluetooth and
 Web Serial options.

 **Note:**

+* While this IDE is a website, it still works if you're offline (navigating to https://www.espruino.com/ide will still work)
 * Versions of Windows before Windows 10 don't support Web Bluetooth.
 You'll need to install the Native application (below).
 * Web Bluetooth and Web Serial may not be enabled in your Browser by default.
 Have a look